tboldagh/FunRootAna/README.md

 # Playing with the example
 Attached makefile compiles code in examples subdir.
 That one contains example_analysis.cpp that can be changed to see how things work.
-Input file with the points can be generated using generateTree.C Attached makefile should be sufficient to compile this lib, generate the test file and so on.
+Input file with the points can be generated using generateTree.C Attached cmake file should be sufficient to compile this lib, generate the test file and so on.
 # TODO
-* more tests
 * HIST cleanup - remove unnecessary hashing entirely